csgillespie/efficientR/main.md

 ```

 On Windows the **installr** package helps manage and update R packages with system-level dependencies.
-For example the **Rtools** package for compiling C/C++ code on Window can be installed with the following command:
+For example the **Rtools** package for compiling C/C++ code on Windows can be installed with the following command:

 ```r